reisholmes/nixCombined/README.md

 installed it through [yay on CachyOs](https://docs.coolercontrol.org/installation/arch.html)

-- To get fan control working on CoolerControl I had to add the following to the end of /boot/refind_linux.conf:
+- To get fan control working on CoolerControl add the following to the end of /etc/default/limine:

 ```text
 acpi_enforce_resources=lax
 ```

+Then run `sudo limine-update`

 - To get T_Sensor values, I added support to the [asus-ec-sensors](https://github.com/zeule/asus-ec-sensors) repository and when this is pushed to mainline we can just add the